kwonoj/cld3-asm/README.md

 ## Loading module asynchronously

-`cld3-asm` relies on wasm binary (or asm.js where wasm is not supported) of cld3, which need to be initialized first.
+`cld3-asm` relies on wasm binary of cld3, which need to be initialized first.

 ```js
 import { loadModule } from 'cld3-asm';